-Convince Hampahira priority Achievement Serving Hampshire priority Services have been returning to full capacity following the lockdowns and restrictions of the pandemic being lifted.
-Library, heritage, and outdoor services have reopened, face-to-face visits have resumed for Adult Social Care clients, and social distancing and visit frequency restrictions at HWRCs have been reduced.
+Serving Hampshire priority Achievement Services have been returning to full capacity following the lockdowns and restrictions of the pandemic being lifted.
+Library, heritage, and outdoor services have reopened, faceto-face visits have resumed for Adult Social Care clients, and social distancing and visit frequency restrictions at HWRCs have been reduced.
 In addition, office-based staff have been returning to County Council sites as part of phased programme with hybrid working now in place in much of the organisation Outcome two: People in Hampshire live safe, healthy and independent lives Just over 98% of parents have been offered a reception year place for their child in one of their three preferred choice schools from September 2021, and just over 93% have been allocated a place at their first choice of school, consistent with the performance in previous years The Corporate Infrastructure Group delivered 1,870 school places, through new schools and extensions to existing schools, in 2021/22 The first 'Independence Hub' opened in Alton in December 2021, offering post-16 education tailored specifically for young people with special education needs and disabilities (SEND).
-Three more Independence Hubs are planned to open over the coming two years, with an expectation that additional sites will also be identified 20 additional school places for children with Special Educational Needs and Disabilities will be available from September 2023, following a £2.2 million investment by the Council to expand The Mark Way School in Andover, with work underway to develop two new classrooms and refurbish other areas of the school site The Household Support Fund, funded by DWP grant, was organised through the 'connect4communities' programme, and led by the County Council in collaboration with community partners.
-This provided direct support to vulnerable households across Hampshire with the costs of food and fuel, through food and utility vouchers, grants to schools and early years settings, exceptional housing cost support and the development of a network of community pantries across the county.
-A further £7.1m has been provided for the County Council to allocate between April-September 2022, and this will be done though a range of initiatives.
+Three more Independence Hubs are planned to open over the coming two years, with an expectation that additional sites will also be identified 20 additional school places for children with Special Educational Needs and Disabilities will be available from September 2023, following a £2.2 million investment by the Council to expand The Mark Way School in Andover, with work underway to develop two new classrooms and refurbish other areas of the school site Food vouchers were provided during school holidays to the children of vulnerable families affected by the pandemic.
+The COVID-19 Local Support Grant Scheme was organised through the 'Connect4communities' programme, which is led by Hampshire County Council, in collaboration with community partners.
+This scheme has now been further extended through 2022, to ensure that children in Hampshire eligible for free school meals, and other children deemed vulnerable by the Council, will have access to free healthy meals and enriching activities during the year's Easter, Summer and Christmas school holidays.
+The 'Connect4communities' programme has also helped families in poverty to access food at reduced prices through the five Community Pantries that have opened in Hampshire